hannorein/rebound/docs/binaryformat.md

 Each snapshot is separated by a `reb_simulationarchive_blob`.
 The blob contains the offset to the previous and next blobs.
 This allows REBOUND to quickly jump from one blob in the archive to the next.
-Between the blobs are the same `reb_binary_field`s we already encountered for a binary file with one snapshot.
+Between the blobs are the same `reb_binarydata_field`s we already encountered for a binary file with one snapshot.
 Thus, a Simulationarchive file with multiple snapshots looks something like this:

 ```
-reb_binary_field:
+reb_binarydata_field:
     type: DT
     size: 8 bytes

 8 bytes of data representing the value of DT

-... more reb_binary_fields ...
+... more reb_binarydata_fields ...

-reb_binary_field:
+reb_binarydata_field:
     type: END
     size: 0